vahidk/EffectiveTensorflow/README.md

     "accuracy": tf.contrib.learn.MetricSpec(tf.metrics.accuracy)
   }
 ```
 MetricSpec connects our model to the given metric function (e.g. tf.metrics.accuracy).
-Since our label and predictions solely include a single tensor, everything automagically works.
+Since our label and predictions solely include a single tensor, everything automatically works.
 Although if your label/prediction includes multiple tensors, you need to explicitly specify which tensors you want to pass to the metric function:
 ```python
 tf.contrib.learn.MetricSpec(
   tf.metrics.accuracy,